Showing posts with label Marty Hardison. Show all posts

 The Accidental Lepidopterist: Monarch Butterfly Edition

 Mid-August and my garden is a sandy strip of nothing-going-on.
 We've had weeks of 90s and oppressive humidity, and the stubs of golden alexander and parsley left by the Swallowtails are struggling to grow back.
 Yet I keep finding fresh eggs and caterpillars on them!
 Off to the nursery we went to find host plants.
 The herbs were wiped out so I headed for the clearance tables hoping to get lucky.
 There was nothing for Swallowtails but I found a table full of Tropical Milkweed (Asclepias curassavica) for $2.09.
-It was buy 2 get 1 but A.curassavica isn't native, so I picked a small 2 1/2" pot that, once home, totally surprised me with two Monarch butterfly eggs.
-I scrambled online to learn as much as I could as fast as I could.
-I basically had their four days as an egg to prepare.
+It was Buy2 Get1 but A.curassavica isn't native.
+Virginia put the VA in inVAsive so I picked a small 2 1/2" pot that, once home, totally surprised me with two Monarch butterfly eggs.
+I scrambled online to learn as much as I could, as fast as I could.
+A monarch butterfly egg hatches in 3-5 days, the shorter time with warmer temperatures, so the clock was ticking.

-The first thing I learned was that eggs laid after mid-August comprise the 5th generation of the year, the one that makes the incredible journey southward to overwintering grounds.
+The first thing I learned was that eggs laid after mid-August comprise the 5th generation of the year, the "super generation."
+It's the one that makes the incredible journey southward, traveling hundreds or even thousands of miles to overwintering grounds.
 Recently listed as endangered, I felt doubly pressured to ensure their survival.*

 Day 1 as caterpillars.
 I have to say, raising Monarchs is very different from raising Black Swallowtails.
-The method is the same (feed them their host plant, enable them to pupate, release a butterfly) but the experience is at a different pace and the details – the clues that tell you what to do next – are all different.
+The method is the same: feed them their host plant, enable them to pupate, release a butterfly.
+But the experience is at a much faster pace and the details — the clues that tell you what to do next — are all different.

 To begin, newly hatched Monarch caterpillars are impossibly small, and it's frustrating trying to see if anything is happening.
 Turns out it isn't much, and they are completely boring at first.

 Day 6 as caterpillars.
-With yellow stripes and tentacle nubs, they're finally starting to look like Monarch caterpillars.
+Third instar!
+With bright yellow stripes and prominent front and rear tentacle nubs, they're finally starting to look like Monarch caterpillars.
+This is a rapid growth stage that's easy to see.

 Half a centimeter in the morning.